+The hospitality industry, among many others, is facing unprecedented challenges in 2020.
+Yesterday’s certainties are today’s unknowns, with opportunities for the future often shifting overnight.
 Partially because of Covid-19 and restrictions imposed on hospitality providers and their customers, the normal complexities of business are no longer normal.
-Almost every supplier/producer/restaurateur is scrambling to keep up with shifting priorities and uncommon market conditions.
-As a long-term supplier to the hospitality industry, we’re continuing to challenge ourselves to be best in class within a business environment that is both unpredictable— and emotional.
+Almost every supplier, producer, and restaurateur is scrambling to keep up with shifting priorities and uncommon market conditions.
+At Noble Premium Bison, we believe that at times of great uncertainty, it’s important to be certain of who you are and what you stand for.

 Producers from agriculture industries like our own are wondering if there will continue to be a sustainable market for their animals and products, and at what cost.
-Families like ours, who have been ranching for generations, are finding new ways to do what we love, while supporting the industry and our community.
+Families like ours, who have been raising Canadian bison for generations, are finding new ways to do what we love, while supporting the bison industry and our community.

-For us, that means re-evaluating short and long-term goals, strategies and priorities.
-It means ensuring the implementation of sustainability on multiple levels, not just for the environment, but for producers and their communities as well.
+As a long-term supplier of premium bison meat to the hospitality industry in Canada and Europe, we’re continuing to challenge ourselves to be best in class within a business environment that is both unpredictable—and emotional.
+For us, that means re-evaluating short and long-term goals, as well as shifting strategies and priorities.
+It means ensuring we implement sustainability on multiple levels, not just for the benefit of the environment, but also for the benefit of producers and their communities.
 More importantly, it means confirming the values we hold most dear; values like conviction, integrity and transparency.

 When you can’t see the future, don’t lose sight of what you do best.

 Working with integrity means prioritizing rigorous food safety protocols from the ranch to the customer.
 This means our bison are never given growth stimulants or antibiotics; it also means partnering with the only fully certified, single species facility in North America.
 This HACCP processing facility is certified to the highest standard under Safe Quality Food program (SQF) and the Global Food Safety Initiative (GFSI), and is EU approved to facilitate our European shipments.
 It’s also located in North Dakota, mandating that our packaging indicate Product of USA, even though our business, our producers and our bison are 100% Canadian.
-Canada has one of the safest food systems in the world⁴, and we’re working hard to develop our own best practices to ensure the safety and quality of all the bison products we sell, to both our wholesale and retail customers.
+Canada has one of the safest food systems in the world, and we’re working hard to develop our own best practices to ensure the safety and quality of all the bison products we sell, to both our wholesale and retail customers.

 At Noble, we’re not just delivering premium bison products.
 We’re delivering on core values of transparency—with our clients and customers; integrity—in the decisions we make professionally and personally; and generosity—with our time, our expertise and our resources.
-We want to raise the best bison, but more importantly, we want to raise the bar for ourselves and our industry—our health and planet depend on it.
+We want to raise the best bison, but more importantly, we want to raise the bar for ourselves and for our industry—our health and planet depend on it.